EPHS-CyberSecurity-2020-Hour1/CipherProject/bacon_mechanics.md

 The Bacon Cipher works in a binary function.
 The code contains 'a' and 'b' for the whole alphabet.
 For Example, W, A, S, D = babaa, aaaaa, baaab, aaabb Binary Function: W = 10100, A = 0, B = 1
+# Each letter is assigned to a string of five binary digits.
+These could be the letters 'A' and 'B', the numbers 0 and 1 or whatever else you may desire

 Letter	Code	Binary
 A	aaaaa	00000